giantswarm/docs/sources/reference/companies.md

-description: This is the reference page for the 'swarm company' command which allows you to manage teams of users.
+description: This is the reference page for the 'swarm company' command, which allows you to manage teams of users.

 # Companies